Gottiee/Hack-Tools/script/relative_path_binary.md

 **Attention** if you want escalate privileges, the vulnerable script needs at least to have suid permission.
 - [SUID redhat](https://www.redhat.com/sysadmin/suid-sgid-sticky-bit)
 .<br>
-When a program refere to a binary command without giving the absolute path, you can execute your own program instead of the command.
+When a program refere to a binary command without giving the absolute path, you can execute your own program instead of the command.<br>
 This program show below refer to this venurability.

 ```